-Participants and recruitment.
-Using snowball sampling and posters distributed throughout London, we recruited 90 heterosexual, White, British adults (33 men, 57 women, M age = 32.85, SD = 15.29), who conducted our experiment using pen and paper.
+Using snowball sampling and posters distributed throughout London, we recruited 90 heterosexual, White, British adults (33 men, 57 women, $M{age} = 32.85$ , SD = 15.29), who conducted our experiment using pen and paper.
 Participants entered a prize draw in exchange for their participation.
 Two participants were excluded as they did not complete the relevant questions for this study.
+The full dataset is available in Electronic Supplementary Material, ESM 2.